OctopusDeploy/docs/docs/getting-started.md

 position: 0
 ---

 Welcome!
-This section provides a conceptual overview of Octopus Deploy and explains how Octopus Deploy fits into the delivery pipeline.
+This section provides an overview of Octopus Deploy by providing a brief explanation of the major components/concepts and explaining how Octopus fits in the delivery pipeline.
+Each section links to the relevant documentation, which explore concepts further and guides you through implementing them with your own Octopus.

 !toc